Jesse James (tight end)

-Jesse Dylan James (born June 4, 1994) is an American football tight end who is a free agent.
-He played college football at Penn State, and was drafted by the Pittsburgh Steelers in the fifth round of the 2015 NFL Draft.
-He played for the Detroit Lions from 2019 to 2020.
+Jesse Dylan James (born June 4, 1994) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Penn State Nittany Lions and was selected by the Pittsburgh Steelers in the fifth round of the 2015 NFL draft.
+James was also a member of the Detroit Lions, Chicago Bears, Cleveland Browns, New Orleans Saints, and Las Vegas Raiders.

-Early years
+Early life

 James attended South Allegheny Middle/Senior High School in Allegheny County, Pennsylvania. where he was a two-time Second-team All-State selection in both football and basketball.
-He was named First-team All-Century Conference as a tight end for both his junior and senior seasons.
-Over the two seasons he recorded 71 receptions for 1,030 yards and 10 touchdowns.
-For his final three seasons, he was named a team captain.
+James was named First-team All-Century Conference as a tight end for both his junior and senior seasons.
+Over the two seasons, James recorded 71 receptions for 1,030 yards and 10 touchdowns.
+For his final three seasons, James was named a team captain.
 He was invited to play in the Semper-Fidelis All-American game.
-He was also named to the 2011 Pittsburgh Post-Gazette Fabulous 22.
+James was also named to the 2011 Pittsburgh Post-Gazette Fabulous 22.

-MaxPreps rated him as the nation's No.3 tight end as a senior.
+MaxPreps rated James as the nation's No. 3 tight end as a senior.
 He was rated by Rivals.com as a three-star recruit.
-He committed to Penn State University to play football.
+James committed to Penn State University to play college football.

 College career

 James began attending Penn State in 2012.
 He played in 12 games as a true freshman in 2012, with six starts.
-He recorded 15 receptions for 276 yards and tied a school record with five receiving touchdowns by a tight end.
+James recorded 15 receptions for 276 yards and tied a school record with five receiving touchdowns by a tight end.

 As a sophomore in 2013, James started all 12 games and recorded 25 receptions for 333 yards and three touchdowns.

-During his junior season in 2014, James broke the school's record for career touchdowns by a tight end, passing Ted Kwalick's 10.
-For the season, he recorded 38 receptions for 396 yards and three touchdowns.
+As a junior season in 2014, James broke the school's record for career touchdowns by a tight end, passing Ted Kwalick's 10.
+For the season, James recorded 38 receptions for 396 yards and three touchdowns.

-After his junior season, James entered the 2015 NFL Draft.
-He finished his career at Penn State with 76 receptions for 1,005 yards and 11 touchdowns.
+After his junior season, James entered the 2015 NFL draft.
+He finished his collegiate career with 76 receptions for 1,005 yards and 11 touchdowns.